mr-williams/Automakers-stocks-2012-2020/README.md

 The visualization for this was done through power Bi which would be added in the files as a pdf and .pbix format to give an overall summary of what was found.

+The downloaded files from kaggle have been uploaded to have a glimpse of the data that was worked with.